jadudm/FMCtCP/Nick Lynch Loops.md

 ![capture.png](https://nicklynch10.files.wordpress.com/2018/03/capture.png)

+### Advanced Loops

 Next, I decided to add something a little more advanced.
 I noticed it was very easy to create a forward moving loop, however a backwards moving one required some extra effort.
 In order to make a backwards for loop I needed to start another variable at 10.
 Then each half second subtract 1 from the index and run the loop again.
 I needed the code to know when to stop, so I created a logic block for when a variable is greater than 0.
 This would mean the loop would stop at 0.
-Capkture.PNG

 ![capkture.png](https://nicklynch10.files.wordpress.com/2018/03/capkture.png)

-A Different Way
+### A Different Way

-Next, to test my understanding of loops, I decided to create the exact same loop using a different method.
+Lastly, to test my understanding of loops, I decided to create the exact same loop using a different method.
 This time however, I used a clever math trick to use the same basic for loop provided for us to get the same results as the backwards loop.
 I utilized the fact that I knew there are only 10 lights and by having a forward moving index (1,2,3…) I will get a backwards index by simply doing 10 – (1,2,3…) = 9,8,7… This is exactly the same as the program before but in a different way.
 This showed me that the program could be made using many different techniques and no two techniques are exactly the same.

 ![capturdde.png](https://nicklynch10.files.wordpress.com/2018/03/capturdde.png)

+I believe the fact that the two methods are completly different yet contain the exact same result is interesting.
+Programming often has many roads that travel to same destination and this is a clear example of such.
 Below is a video I made demonstrating how I built the final product.
 I am far from a film major so please be sparing with the harsh reviews.

 [https://www.useloom.com/share/13a250e756254dceb93777e43255dd84](https://www.useloom.com/share/13a250e756254dceb93777e43255dd84)